Assistant Staff

 Work Examples

 Below are some examples of work that you might do on a given day at Mission:Wolf.
-Each Assistant staff member will specialize in the areas they have skills, though flexibility is key.
+Each Assistant Staff member will specialize in the areas they have skills, though flexibility is key.

 • Responsibilities can include, but are not limited to: